sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-fonts-Type1</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Type1 fonts provided by the X Window System
+Short desc    : Type1 fonts provided by the X Window System
 URL          : https://www.x.org
-Лицензия     : MIT and Lucida and Public Domain
+License      : MIT and Lucida and Public Domain
-Описание     : A collection of Type1 fonts which are part of the core X Window System
+Descript     : A collection of Type1 fonts which are part of the core X Window System
              : distribution.
 ```